 Why is modified adjusted gross income important?

-For example, the IRS uses the MAGI figure to determine if, and how much, you can contribute to a Roth IRA3, and if you can deduct your traditional IRA contributions from your spouse’s or your own employer-provided 401K plan.
+For example, the IRS uses your MAGI to determine if and how much you can contribute to a Roth IRA3 and how much of your traditional IRA contributions you can claim as a deduction.

 The higher the MAGI, the fewer deductions you can take on IRA contributions.
 If your MAGI is too high, IRA deductions may even reach zero.
-If this is the case, you can still contribute to an IRA plan, but can’t deduct any of the contributions.
+You can still contribute to an IRA plan if this is the case.
+But you can’t deduct any of the contributions.

 Your MAGI also dictates whether you're eligible for any premium tax credits.
-If you qualify, you can use premium tax credits to help lower your premiums on a health insurance plan purchased through the individual health insurance Marketplace, Medicaid, and the Children's Health Insurance Program (CHIP).
+If you qualify, you can use premium tax credits to help lower your premiums on health insurance coverage purchased through the Health Insurance Marketplace, Medicare, Medicaid, and the Children's Health Insurance Program (CHIP).

-It's normal for a person's MAGI to be similar to or the same as their AGI, but it’s always good to double-check each year.
-While these incomes may take a minute to calculate, they’re an important tool in helping you determine what kinds of tax deductions and credits you can expect on your next return and how much you’ll pay for health insurance premiums.
+It's normal for a person's MAGI to be similar to or the same as their AGI.
+But it’s always good to double-check each tax season.
+While these incomes may take a minute to calculate, they’re essential in helping you determine what kind of tax deductions you can claim on your next return and how much you’ll pay for your health insurance premiums.

-The more you understand how the IRS categorizes your annual household income, the more prepared you’ll be to fill out your federal income tax return and potentially receive any credits that could be coming your way.
+The more you understand how the IRS categorizes your annual household income, the more prepared you’ll be to determine your taxable income, fill out your federal income tax return, and receive any credits coming your way.

 This article was originally published on March 10, 2021.
 It was last updated on August 11, 2023.